Kent Street Co-Lab Creation

-Incorp were engaged by Genea in 2020 to review their Kent Street workplace in lieu of expanding agile working practices throughout their business groups.
-In particular, they wanted to see what a new agile accommodation, alongside operational requirements, might achieve in terms of reducing Genea’s overall workplace footprint.
+Incorp were engaged by Genea during the Covid pandemic to review their Kent Street workplace in lieu of expanding agile working practices throughout their business groups.
+In particular, they wanted to see what a new agile accommodation, alongside operational requirements, might achieve in terms of reducing Genea’s overall workplace footprint post-Covid.

-The key challenges lay around the fact that Kent Street was a live site with extremely sensitive medical facilities and operations.
+The key challenge lay around the fact that Kent Street was a live site with extremely sensitive medical facilities and operations.
 Further, the latter half of the project needed to be completed during the Covid disruption periods, requiring stringent controls over schedule disruptions.

 |size: 3,140sqm||location: Sydney|